apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

         ///
         /// - Parameters:
-        ///   - element: The element to send to the channel. public func send(_ element: Element) async throws
+        ///   - element: The element to send to the channel. public mutating func send(_ element: consuming sending Element) async throws

         /// Send the elements of the asynchronous sequence to the channel.
         ///
         /// This method returns once the provided asynchronous sequence or the channel finished.
         ///
         /// - Important: This method does not finish the source if consuming the upstream sequence terminated.
         ///
         /// - Parameters:
-        ///   - sequence: The elements to send to the channel. public func send<S>(contentsOf sequence: S) async throws where Element == S.Element, S : AsyncSequence
+        ///   - sequence: The elements to send to the channel. public mutating func send<S>(
+            contentsOf sequence: consuming sending S
+        ) async throws where Element: Sendable, Element == S.Element, S: Sendable, S: AsyncSequence

         /// Indicates that the production terminated.
         ///
-        /// After all buffered elements are consumed the next iteration point will return `nil` or throw an error.
+        /// After all buffered elements are consumed the subsequent call to ``MultiProducerSingleConsumerChannel/next(isolation:)`` will return
+        /// `nil` or throw an error.
         ///
         /// Calling this function more than once has no effect.
 After calling finish, the channel enters a terminal state and doesn't accept
         /// new elements.
         ///
         /// - Parameters:
-        ///   - error: The error to throw, or `nil`, to finish normally. public func finish(throwing error: Failure? = nil) }
+        ///   - error: The error to throw, or `nil`, to finish normally. public consuming func finish(throwing error: Failure? = nil) }
 }

+@available(macOS 15.0, iOS 18.0, watchOS 11.0, tvOS 18.0, visionOS 2.0, *)
 extension MultiProducerSingleConsumerChannel {
-    /// The asynchronous iterator for iterating the channel.
+    /// Converts the channel to an asynchronous sequence for consumption.
     ///
-    /// This type is not `Sendable`.
-Don't use it from multiple
-    /// concurrent contexts.
-It is a programmer error to invoke `next()` from a
-    /// concurrent context that contends with another such call, which
-    /// results in a call to `fatalError()`. public struct Iterator: AsyncIteratorProtocol {}

-    /// Creates the asynchronous iterator that produces elements of this
-    /// asynchronous sequence.
-    public func makeAsyncIterator() -> Iterator
-}

-extension MultiProducerSingleConsumerChannel: Sendable where Element : Sendable {}
+    /// - Important: The returned asynchronous sequence only supports a single iterator to be created and
+    /// will fatal error at runtime on subsequent calls to `makeAsyncIterator`. public consuming func asyncSequence() -> some (AsyncSequence<Element, Failure> & Sendable) }
 ```

-## Comparison to other root asynchronous sequences
+## Comparison to other root asynchronous primitives

 ### swift-async-algorithm: AsyncChannel

 The `AsyncChannel` is a multi-consumer/multi-producer root asynchronous sequence
 which can be used to communicate between two tasks.
 It only offers asynchronous
-production APIs and has no internal buffer.
-This means that any producer will be
+production APIs and has an effective buffer of one per producer.
+This means that
-suspended until its value has been consumed. `AsyncChannel` can handle multiple
+any producer will be suspended until its value has been consumed. `AsyncChannel`
-consumers and resumes them in FIFO order.
+can handle multiple consumers and resumes them in FIFO order.

 ### swift-nio: NIOAsyncSequenceProducer